ChrisZ-IT/Vanilla-Terraria-Server/README.md

 # you can restart this container if it is stopped
 docker start <container−id>

-## TO:DO ##
+# TODO:
-## Better documentation ##
+1. Better documentation.
-## Better way to pass in variables from the docker run (ie world name, world location, world size on auto creation, player count..etc) ##
+2. Better way to pass in variables from the docker run (ie world name, world location, world size on auto creation, player count..etc)
-## Get image pushed to docker hub (don't currently have an account there yet) ##
+3. Get image pushed to docker hub (don't currently have an account there yet)

-## Special thanks to a few of the other people who have already solved this 'problem' in docker. looking at their Dockerfiles helped me out a lot; I mostly looked at https://github.com/JoshuaTheMiller/Vanilla-Terraria ##
+Special thanks to a few of the other people who have already solved this 'problem' in docker. looking at their Dockerfiles helped me out a lot; I mostly looked at https://github.com/JoshuaTheMiller/Vanilla-Terraria